quantumlib/qsim/.gemini/styleguide.md

 ### Overall code commenting conventions

 Every source file must begin with a header comment with the copyright and license.
-We use the Apache 2.0 license, and copyright by Google LLC.
+We use the Apache 2.0 license.
 Here is an example of the required file header for a Python language code file:

 ```python
 # Copyright 2025 Google LLC